verhas/jamal/README.md

 ### `verbatim`<a name="verbatim">
 since 1.0.0 (core)

-`verbatim` is a special macro that affects macro evaluation order and is used for advanced macro evaluation.
-To understand what it does we have to discuss first how Jamal evaluates the different macros.
+`verbatim` is a special macro, which affects macro evaluation order and is used for advanced macro evaluation.
+To understand what it does, we have to discuss first how Jamal evaluates the different macros.

 Jamal parses the input from the start towards the end and copies the characters from the input to the output.
-Whenever it sees a macro then it evaluates the macro and the result of the evaluation is copied to the output.
+Whenever, when it sees a macro then it evaluates the macro, and the result of the evaluation is copied to the output.
 This evaluation is done in three steps, two of those are recursive.
 Let's have a simple example: